Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/genome-browser/tracks.md

 ## What is a track ?

-Tracks are sets of data such as genes, variants or regulatory motifs displayed along a genome.
-A track displays a single set of data ie genes on the forward strand.
+Tracks are sets of data such as genes, variants or regulatory features displayed along a genome.
+A track displays a single set of data eg protein coding genes on the forward strand.

 Individual entities ie genes, variants or regulatory regions within a track are shown on horizontal rows.
 There may be multiple rows within a track, ensuring that there is no entity overlap within a row.

 Forward and reverse strands

 Some tracks, such as genes, are associated with a specific strand of the genome.
-Strands are represented by small arrows pointing in the direction of transcription set behind the track information.
+Strands are represented by small arrows pointing in the direction of the assembly set behind the track information.

 ## How to reveal the track names